-At the week 6 visit, a number of AEs were noted - 'fatigue', 'more angry' (missing from Appendix D), 'more depressed', 'irritable mood', 'grimacing face' and 'blinking eyes' (the last two were coded together as myoclonus by SKB but were recoded separately by us).
+At the week 6 visit, a number of AEs were noted - 'fatigue', 'more angry' (missing from Appendix D), 'more depressed', 'irritable mood', 'grimacing face' and 'blinking eyes' (the last two were coded together as myoclonus by GSK but were recoded separately by us).

-On the basis of being more angry, depressed and irritable, along with an increase in HAM-D suicide item score from 1 or 2 at screening, baseline and the initial weeks of the study to 3 (suicide idea or gesture) in weeks 5 & 6, we opted for 'suicide attempt' as the correct coding for what SKB had coded as trauma at week 2 (see above).
+On the basis of being more angry, depressed and irritable, along with an increase in HAM-D suicide item score from 1 or 2 at screening, baseline and the initial weeks of the study to 3 (suicide idea or gesture) in weeks 5 & 6, we opted for 'suicide attempt'.

-At the final visit, notes were made in a section headed 'adverse experiences', describing the patient as having 'headaches - more severe than usual' and 'Worse general/overall feeling depressed; HAM-D score of 24'.
+At the final visit, notes were made in a section headed 'adverse experiences', describing the patient as having 'headaches - more severe than usual' and 'Worse general/overall feeling depressed; HAMD score of 24'.

 'Worsening Depression' was not recorded as an AE in Appendix D. The patient was noted as 'OUT OF STUDY' and designated as discontinuation for 'lack of efficacy'.
 We recoded this as 'Adverse Event (depression worsening)'.
-Had SKB coded this way, the patient would have required a patient narrative.